Trinity School, Newbury: Description

 Trinity School sits adjacent to Shaw House, a mansion completed in 1581.
 Shaw House originally formed part of the school however it is now managed by West Berkshire council and is used as a conference venue and public attraction.

 Trinity School became an academy in May 2012 and in January 2013 was graded as 'Good' by Ofsted.
 In March 2013, Trinity sponsored Fir Tree Primary School and Nursery, forming the Newbury Academy Trust; a multi-academy trust of which Trinity is the lead school.
 Speenhamland Primary School joined the Newbury Academy Trust in February 2017.
 Charlotte Wilson is the Executive Headteacher of all three schools and CEO of the Newbury Academy Trust.

 A £4 million sports complex was opened in October 2011; comprising sports hall, fitness club, gymnasium and an outdoor multi-use-games-area with areas for class based learning.
-In September 2012 a Sixth Form Centre was opened; based over three floors it includes study rooms equipped with IT facilities, a servery, an open-learning centre, silent-study area and an open-plan student lounge.
-In September 2015, a new ASD Unit was opened, a 25 place local authority resource for students on the Autistic Spectrum.
+In September 2014 a Sixth Form Centre was opened; based over three floors it includes study rooms equipped with IT facilities, a servery, an open-learning centre, silent-study area and an open-plan student lounge. on the 14th of September 2015, a new ASD Unit was opened, a 25 place local authority resource for students on the Autistic Spectrum.
 In May 2016, a new library was opened.